visualanalyticshealthcare/homepage/content/2025/call-for-papers.md

 - Posters (format: “2+1” extended abstract and A0 poster)
 - (**NEW FOR THIS YEAR**) Grand Challenge (position) paper(format “2+1”)

+Accepted application and research papers will be published in the IEEE Xplore digital library.
+Accepted system demonstrations, posters, and position papers will be included in the VAHC proceedings and made available via IEEE VIS for digital download.
 All accepted types of submissions will have the chance for an oral presentation.

 Demonstrations: Every system demonstration paper may be accompanied by a video submission.